NativeScript/firebase/packages/firebase-storage/README.md

 await reference.putFile(filePath);
 ```

-### Tasks
+## Dealing with tasks

-The putFile method returns a Task, which if required, allows you to hook into information such as the current upload progress:
+The [putFile](#putfile) method in the preceding example returns a [Task](#task-class) object, that allows you to hook into information such as the current upload progress.

+### Checking upload/download task progress

+To check the current task progress, you can listen to the `state_changed` event on the task:

 ```ts
 const task = reference.putFile(pathToFile);